Description

 Tried: Send all 4 canary bytes at once by guessing a common canary value like 0x00000000 or a repeated pattern.

-The program immediately aborts with 'stack smashing detected' for any wrong 4-byte guess, giving no partial feedback.
-The brute-force only works because the program tolerates a connection per byte attempt - one byte at a time collapses the search space from 2^32 to 4 * 256 guesses using the crash-or-no-crash oracle.
+The program aborts on any wrong 4-byte guess with no partial feedback at all.
+The brute force works only because it tolerates one connection per byte attempt, and going a byte at a time collapses the search from 2^32 down to four rounds of 256 using the crash-or-no-crash oracle.

 Tried: Use a fixed BUFFER_SIZE of 64 without verifying it against the source or disassembly.